emanueledimarco/cygno/README.md

 before run the script crate the iam token:

       eval `oidc-agent`
-      oidc-token infncloud-iam (to generate or see your active token)
+      oidc-gen --flow device --dae https://iam.cloud.infn.it/devicecode infncloud-iam (to generate) oidc-token infncloud-iam (to see your active token)

 or refresh the token